magland/sortingview/src/pages/Home/customBackendInstructions.md

 ## Google Storage Bucket configuration

 These are the instructions for creating and configuring a Google Storage Bucket to store the cached data required for rendering the front-end visualization.
 Note that this bucket will not need to store the large raw files.
-If somebody else created the bucket for you, you'll just need to get the secret credentials .json file from them.
+If somebody else created the bucket for you, you'll just need to get the secret credentials .json file and the name of the bucket from them.

 1. [Create a Google Cloud Storage Bucket](https://cloud.google.com/storage/docs/creating-buckets)
 2. Configure the bucket so that [all objects in the bucket are publicly readable](https://cloud.google.com/storage/docs/access-control/making-data-public#buckets).